uvarc/workshop-site/content/lesson/fiji-intro.md

 **ROI Properties**

 Via the `Properties` button, the ROI Manager provides functions to change propoerties of selected ROIs, e.g. name, Z-position, outline color & width, and fill color.
-Multiple ROIs can be selected by holding the `Ctrl` or `Shift` keys while clicking on the ROIs.
+Multiple ROIs can be selected by holding the `Ctrl` (`command` on a Mac) or `Shift` keys while clicking on the ROIs.

 **ROI Import & Export**